danielberkompas/cloak/README.md

 Cloak's `Ecto.Type` modules do not support user-specific encryption keys, due to limitations on the `Ecto.Type` behaviour.
 However, you can still use Cloak's ciphers to implement these in your application logic.

-## Documentation

-Detailed documentation and guides are available [on Hex](https://hexdocs.pm/cloak).

 ## Migrating from 0.6.x to 0.7.x
 Updating to Cloak versions `0.7.0` and higher will require changes to your configuration and Ecto models.
 Please see the [0.6.x to 0.7.x Migration Guide](https://hexdocs.pm/cloak/0.6.x_to_0.7.x.html) for a full summary of changes and upgrade instructions.